 Push mowers tend not to have an integrated grass collection box, which allows the lawn to reabsorb nutrients lost from the cutting of the grass through mulching of the clippings.

-Is a Push Mower for you?
+Is a Manual Mower for you?

 Before you rush out to buy one, bear in mind that push mowers are only really suited to relatively small and flat gardens, and that you will need to mow fairly regularly as they don’t tend to cut long grass very well.